 Do you have a plan for retirement?
-Besides the stock market, investors are looking at non traditional ways to generate income during retirement.
+Besides the stock market, investors are looking at nontraditional ways to generate income during retirement.
 Some of these include annuities and income properties.
-While both offer potential solutions, make sure you’ve done your research before you commit to one.
+While both, income property and annuity could offer potential solutions, make sure you’ve done your research before you commit to one.

 Annuities are a long-term investment designed to give policyholders an income stream for life.
 While there are many different types of annuities, most of them typically fall into two categories: fixed or variable.